What is the difference between unoaked & oaked Chardonnay ?

 Brief Tasting Note:

 Ripe melon and white peach aromas with subtle nectarine notes.
-The palate showcases vibrant ripe stone-fruits, with peach and white nectarine flavours and an engaging smooth palate, with balanced acidity and a bright dry finish.
+The palate showcases vibrant ripe stone-fruits, with peach and nectarine flavours and an engaging smooth palate, with well balanced acidity and a clean dry finish.

 Lake Chalice Wines